-After Trump Won, Climate Activists Turned to the States.
-So Did the Oil Industry.
+The Oil Industry Is Quietly Winning Local Climate Fights

 Read: Investment bankers are now waging a war on coal

 Every electric vehicle on the road cuts into oil’s share of the transportation sector.
-By the same token, every retired nuclear plant necessitates a new surge of natural gas production.
+By the same token, every retired nuclear plant necessitates a new surge of natural-gas production.
 “The oil and natural gas that are staying in the market from [API’s actions] are much worse” than the alternatives, Freed said.

-The industry’s wake-up call may have come in 2018, when it faced two ballot questions in Western states.
+The industry’s wake-up call may have come in 2018, when it faced two ballot questions in western states.
 In Colorado, voters were asked whether new oil and gas equipment, including fracking wells, should be set back 2,500 feet from homes and other occupied buildings.
-The industry plowed $41 million into defeating the question—and eventually won, convincing 55 percent of voters in the Democratic state to reject the effort.
+The industry plowed $41 million into defeating the question—and eventually won, persuading 55 percent of voters in the Democratic state to reject the effort.
 In Washington State, meanwhile, the industry dropped $31 million to fight a carbon-tax referendum, outspending supporters almost two-to-one.
 That effort—which was led by the Western States Petroleum Association, which works closely with API—also succeeded.

-In the last several years, the oil industry has also worked with groups funded by the Koch Foundation to engineer a nationwide decline in financial support for electric-vehicle sales.
+In the past several years, the oil industry has also worked with groups funded by the Koch Foundation to engineer a nationwide decline in financial support for electric-vehicle sales.
 Today, only 15 states offer subsidies or support for electric-car buyers, down from an all-time high of about two dozen states in 2015.
 (The New York Times and Politico have both previously covered the state-by-state fight over EVs.)

 In many of its campaigns, the API has designed its approach around the social-license model, which has meant seeking legitimation from a surprising range of allies.
 In Pennsylvania and Ohio, it worked with the AARP and the United Pastors Network.
 While lobbying for new fossil-fuel infrastructure, it has allied with the Building Trades Unions and the Farm Bureau.
 And in its war against importing Canadian hydropower, it has even allied with local chapters of the Sierra Club.